Barter Theatre: Current status

 Today, Barter is one of the last year-round professional resident repertory theaters remaining in the United States.

 The current building, originally Sinking Springs Presbyterian Church built in 1833, is the second-oldest theatrical building in the United States.
 In 1953, its interior was renovated with fittings from the Empire Theatre in New York.
 The seats from that renovation were later replaced with seats from the Jefferson Theatre in Falls Church, Virginia, after it closed.

 Each year, Barter Theatre celebrates its heritage with Barter Days.
 For these performances, patrons are invited to barter for admission by bringing the equivalent amount of canned food.
 All food is donated to a local charity.

 Directors

 Porterfield served as director until his death in 1971.
 Rex Partington was selected as the next artistic director, serving from 1972 to 1992.
-From 1992–2019, Richard Rose has served as the Barter Theatre's third artistic director.
+From 1992–2019, Richard Rose served as the Barter Theatre's third artistic director.
 In 2019, Katy Brown, the longtime director of the Barter Players, took over as the fourth and first female artistic director.
 The Barter's continued success under their leadership made it the first regional theater "to survive the passing of its founder."